kebedemeron905/extended_App/README.md

 ## How to Extend App

 I want to extend this app with the intent of providing users a seamless and end-to-end payment experience.
-Features to include are, but not limited to, authentication, automatic emails with payment receipts, or refund.
+Features to include are, but not limited to, authentication, automatic emails with payment receipts, or refund feature.